 Italian conductor Maurizio Benini made his Royal Opera debut in May 1999 conducting a concert performance of Un giorno di regno.
-He has since conducted La sonnambula, Roberto Devereux (in concert), Rigoletto, Luisa Miller, Faust, La traviata, Un ballo in maschera, Il turco in Italia and Tosca for The Royal Opera, and returns in the 2014/15 Season to conduct Rigoletto.
+He has since conducted La sonnambula, Roberto Devereux (in concert), Rigoletto, Luisa Miller, Faust, La traviata, Un ballo in maschera, Il turco in Italia and Tosca for The Royal Opera.
+In the 2015/16 Season he returns to conduct Nabucco.

 News and features